 - Allocate funds from the NRE or NRO bank account to PIS (Portfolio Investment Scheme).

-- When an NRI purchase a stock, at the end of the day, the broker sends the buy contract note to the bank.
+- When an NRI purchases a stock, at the end of the day, the broker sends the buy contract note to the bank.
 The bank, in turn, debits the PIS account to that extent and credits the broker.

-- Similarly in the selling process also, the broker sells a sell contract note to the bank at the end of the day and credits PIS bank account.
+- Similarly in the selling process also, the broker sells a sell contract note to the bank at the end of the day and credits the PIS bank account.

 - At the end of each day, two separate contract notes are sent for all buy-sell transactions.
 The net amount will be reflected on the contract note.